kenlowrie/smd/docs/userdocs.md

 {:.plain}@@@ plainTitle
 {:.plainTitle}##Debugging

+.//TODO: This is completely out of date.
+These tags are not supported, and debugging has been completely redone, so need to document it.

 There are two debugging tags that can be used in your document, and like ***///Shotlist///***, they must be on a line of their own.

 {:.indent}###///Links/// - dumps all the links defined so far